one-chance/one-chance/README.md

-<span style="font-weight:bold; font-size:20px">Service Oriented Developer</span><br/>
+<h4 style="font-weight:bold; font-size:20px">Service Oriented Developer</h4>
-<span>I want to be a developer who helps where necessary while understanding the development process of the entire service.</span>
+I want to be a developer who helps where necessary while understanding the development process of the entire service.

 <br/>